 In Table 3, we observe a long-term positive relationship between coercion intensity and violent crimes, finding that a 1 percentage point increase in coercion intensity corresponded to a 1.3% increase in overall violent crimes.
-The mean of coercion intensity is 5.1%, so the average increase is 7%, with a maximum increase of 30% for the more coerced district.
-Furthermore in Table 4, when examining specific crime categories, we found that rapes increased on average by 22%, murders by 4%, cheating decreased by 10%, and riots decreased by 10% on average.
+The mean of coercion intensity is 5.1%, so the increase is 7% for the average district, with a maximum increase of 30% for the more coerced district.
+Furthermore in Table 4, when examining specific crime categories, we found that rapes increased by 22% for the average district, murders by 4%, cheating decreased by 10%, and riots decreased by 10% on average.
 In the most exposed district, with a coercion intensity of 29%, rapes increase by 124%.